RISCV-on-Microsemi-FPGA/M2S150-Advanced-Dev-Kit/README.md

 This project includes two FlashPro Express projects that can be used to program the development board's FPGA.
 A stand alone installer for FlashPro Express is available from the following [page]( http://www.microsemi.com/products/fpga-soc/design-resources/programming/flashpro#software).
 Please note that you only need to install this standalone version of FlashPro Express if you do not have the Libero tools installed.

-* The first FlashPro Express project, PROC_SUBSYSTEM_BaseDesign, allows software debugging using FlashPro5.
+* PROC_SUBSYSTEM_BaseDesign, allows software debugging using FlashPro5.
 The same JTAG port is used for programming the FPGA and debugging RISC-V software.

 ### Libero
 Libero is Microsemi's FPGA design tool.
 You will need this tool if you wish to modify the example FPGA design.
 Libero is available from the following [page](http://www.microsemi.com/products/fpga-soc/design-resources/design-software/libero-soc#downloads).